yipjunkai/RNN-Protein-Secondary-Prediction/README.md

 Protein secondary structure prediction is a vital task in computational biology, as the structural configuration of proteins directly impacts their function.

+The dataset for this project is sourced from [Alfrandom - Protein Secondary Structure (Kaggle)](https://www.kaggle.com/datasets/alfrandom/protein-secondary-structure).

 ## Previous runs

 | Model   | Accuracy | Description                                                                                                                                                                    | Link                                                                                                   |